KatrionaGoldmann/volcano3D/cran-comments.md

 ## Changes from last submission

+* Corrected case of R packages in description file
-* Elaboration in the Description field of the DESCRIPTION file.
+* omit the quotes around the author of the reference.

-* Added reference and DOI to DESCRIPTION file

-* Created a toy example so was able to remove \dontrun{}.

-* No longer required to load github package, removed options call
+* use the Authors@R